discrete-notes/discrete-notes.github.io/_posts/2021-02-25-february-21-notes.md

 permalink: february-21-notes
 ---

-Some February notes
+Some February notes.
-As usual I have a growing backlog of topics I want to write about, so these are not espicially new stuff.
+As usual I have a growing backlog of topics I want to write about, so this is not very new stuff.

 ![](assets/chambran.jpg){: .center-image width="70%"}